Programs at The Paramount Petroleum Community Learning Center at Spane Park

 The purpose of these workshops is to educate parents on issues such as self-esteem, eating habits, child obesity, drug and substance abuse, communication techniques, women’s health, domestic violence, and child abuse.
 For dates and times, please call (562) 220-2250 for additional information.

 Plaza Comunitaria is a program that offers a great opportunity for adults who have emigrated from Spanish-Speaking countries to finish or begin their elementary and secondary education in Spanish.
 Classes are offered Thursday, 11:00 a.m. to 1:00 pm. please call (562) 220-2250 for additional information.

 PEP offers annual scholarships of $1,000 for students attending a community college and $3,000 for students who attend a California State University including vocational/trade/technical schools, and $4,000 for students attending a UC and/or Private accredited four-year institution within the United States.

-Scholarship applications will be available the first week of January.
-Applications can be picked up at City Hall or the Community Services and Recreation Department.
-They will also be available for download.
+Scholarship applications are available for downloading by clicking here.
+Applications can also be picked up at City Hall or the Community Services and Recreation Department.
+Applications for 2019 must be submitted by February 14.
 The winners are announced in May/June.
 For more information, please contact the Recreation Department at (562) 220-2121.